thebascosone/197-AI-Assistant/README.md

 # 197-AI-Assistant
-Repository for CoE 197 Assignment 2 Group 3
+CoE 197 Assignment 2 Group 3
+ - Bryan Bascos
+ -

 ### The AI Assistant would be comprised of 4 blocks: